wbadart/blog/_posts/2017-03-31-NGINX-+-HTTPS.md

 The setup I recommend you use is laid out like this:

 You have one main HTTPS server which includes virtual hosts for each service running off this host.
 Each of these virtual hosts will spin up two virtual servers, an HTTPS one (the "real" one) and an HTTP one (which just redirects to HTTPS).
-With this arrangement, any new virtual host will **automatically** be imbued with that sweet sweet SSL goodness (just make sure to update your certs to include the `server_name`, e.g. I recently added `cloud.wbadart.info` so I ran the command `certbot certonly --webroot -w /var/www/html -d wbadart.info -d blog.wbadart.info -d cloud.wbadart.info`).
+With this arrangement, any new virtual host will **automatically** be imbued with that sweet sweet SSL goodness.
+Just make sure to update your certs to include the `server_name`, e.g. I recently added `cloud.wbadart.info` so I ran the command

+    certbot certonly --webroot -w /var/www/html -d wbadart.info -d blog.wbadart.info -d cloud.wbadart.info

 Open up your main NGINX configuration at `/etc/nginx/nginx.conf` and add the following lines to the `http` block, probably right below `ssl_prefer_server_ciphers on;`: